Breakthrough Innovations in Human Rights: CHARM Africa Engage 2024 Hackathon’s Inspiring Highlights from Banjul

 As we shine the spotlight on the incredible achievements from the recently concluded, Consortium For Human Rights In Sub Saharan Africa (CHARM) Africa Engage 2024 Hackathon held in Banjul, Gambia, led by Magamba Network.
 The pioneering two-day event, brought together an inspired collective of developers, activists, and innovators dedicated to harnessing technology for the betterment of human rights across Africa.

-Tirig technology from Nigeria emerged as the winner of this year’s competition!
+Tiriig technology from Somaliland emerged as the winner of this year’s competition!
 Their groundbreaking mobile app platform revolutionises how citizens access vital human rights information, effortlessly and offline.
 Imagine being able to access critical information anytime and anywhere, without dependency on the internet; such innovation is a game-changer, especially in regions with limited internet connectivity.
-Tirig Technology is not just building a platform; they are empowering Africans to advocate for their rights, contributing to a more informed and engaged populace.
+Tiriig Technology is not just building a platform; they are empowering Africans to advocate for their rights, contributing to a more informed and engaged populace.

 In a fiercely competitive environment, Fahamu Haki Zako from Kenya took second place with their innovative web-based platform, powered by Llama Gen AI.
 This initiative stands out for its ability to demystify complex legal jargon, transforming it into clear, personalised experiences for users.
 By doing so, they are making legal rights more accessible to all, which is pivotal in a landscape where many feel disenfranchised by the legal system.
 Furthermore, their platform provides easy access to various human rights instruments, democratising information that is crucial for advocacy and empowerment.